Buddhafield: Buddhism, Meditation and Community

 The concept of a “Buddhafield”, or of “Buddhafields”, originates in the Mahayana Buddhist Sutras.
 In these Sutras, Buddhafields are planes of perfect beauty created by the compassionate action of a Buddha.
 As such they are an environment in which all conditions are perfectly conducive to spiritual practice and in which to gain Enlightenment.

 Each year Buddhafield adopts a theme.
-This year we are exploring “A Fire in the Heart”.
+This year we are exploring “Embracing Simplicity”.